unknowmail/learngit/readmeme.txt

 Git is distributed version control system.
 Git is free software.
-git has a mutable indx called stage.
+git has a  indx called stage.
+asdfasdfasdfasd
+asdfasd;